nicolasVr/documentation_v2/docs/contribute/dev.md

 It's the easiest way to figure out what problem needs fixing or what feature is being requested.

 :::note[Repositories]
 What you need is probably in the pinned repositories.
-If you are unsure of the role of Fedow, Laboutik or Lespass, check out the basics on the three TiBillet engines.
+If you are unsure of the role of Fedow, LaBoutik or Lespass, check out the basics on the three TiBillet engines.

 <mark>TODO: link to engines and their roles in the doc</mark> (a very basic page in intro probably)
 :::